keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Powered Armors.md

 | -------------------------------------- | ------- | ----- | ----------- | ------- | -------- | -------------- | ------- | ------ |
 | Heavy Plate Powered Armor              | 3,100gp | 30ft  | 19          | 10      | 21 +5    | 1d8 + Str      | Disadv  | 400lbs |
 | Forged Steel Powered Armor             | 3,700gp | 30ft  | 20          | 10      | 21+ 5    | 1d10 + Str     | Disadv  | 500lbs |
 Heavy powered armor is a size up, with longer lower leg sections and forearm sections to allow the suit to reach heights of up to 7 or 8 feet tall.
 They also feature extremely heavy armor sections that give the wearer Resistance to non-magical Bludgeoning, Piercing, or Slashing damage.
+Heavy powered armor also has flat damage reduction to all physical damage dealt to the suit.
+The number is equal to the Armor's Strength Modifier.

 | Exotic Powered Armor (special training) | Armor Class | Speed | Cost    | Max Dex | Strength | Unarmed Strike | Stealth | Weight |
 | --------------------------------------- | ----------- | ----- | ------- | ------- | -------- | -------------- | ------- | ------ |